 Nonprofit Excellence Awards

 Greenlights' Nonprofit Excellence Awards recognize the nonprofits and individuals driving social change through outstanding achievements impacting our communities.
-Selected by an independent panel, award winners are celebrated at Greenlights' Party for Good where they receive public accolades for their work and a $2,000 cash grant.
-The application process for the next Nonprofit Excellence Awards will begin in May, 2014.
+Selected by an independent panel, award winners are celebrated at Greenlights' Party for Good.
+Nonprofit Executive of the Year and Nonprofit of the Year honorees receive a $2,000 cash grant.